-The Center for Black Music Research Collection contains materials reflecting many areas of black music including composers, ethnomusicologists, music researchers, music journalists, scores, published music, and audiovisual collections across all genres.
-These collection guides, or finding aids, provide access to information about held archival special collections.
-Each guide describes the organization and scope of a collection and offers content information, allowing researchers to discover relevant information.
+The Center for Black Music Research Collection contains materials that reflect many areas of Black music including collections from composers, ethnomusicologists, music researchers, music journalists, and also scores, published music, and audiovisual collections across all genres.
+These collection guides, or finding aids, provide access to materials held in archival special collections.
+The guide describes the organization and offers content information so researchers can discover relevant information.

-Many musical works listed in these collection guides are handwritten; those listed with a publisher's name are printed.
-Please check the guides for more information
+Many musical works listed in these guides are handwritten; those listed with a publisher's name are printed.
+Please check the guides for more information.

-Additional collection guides will be added as they are completed.
+Additional guides will be added as they are completed..

 -